Tomorrow's water selected by the Water Council to demonstrate Proteus technology in the Milwaukee Metropolitan Sewerage District - ExBulletin

 About tomorrow’s water

 Through innovative technology and thought leadership, Tomorrow Water provides sustainable, practical and economical solutions while minimizing the impact of wastewater treatment on the global environment.
-Tomorrow Water is committed to building sustainable waste and wastewater management systems, integrating low-energy wastewater treatment, energy production, and other key elements of modern infrastructure whenever possible. ..
-The company serves local and industrial clients with new processes and solutions for advanced wastewater treatment, sludge minimization, nutrient removal and recovery, land and energy savings, and compliance. increase.
+Tomorrow Water is committed to building sustainable wastewater and wastewater management systems, integrating low-energy wastewater treatment, energy production, and other key elements of the latest infrastructure possible.
+The company serves local and industrial clients and offers new processes and solutions for advanced wastewater treatment.
+It enables sludge minimization, nutrient removal and recovery, land and energy savings, and compliance.

 About the water council